|||

 Three-dimensional renderings of electron trajectories in circular graphene resonators, and their projections on the honeycomb lattice (shadows).
 A weak magnetic field warps the classic type of atomic orbit (left) into the skipping type with outer loops (right).
 Because of the topological Berry phase inherent to electron’s wavefunctions in graphene, the transition between them involves a sudden jump in the quantum-mechanical level energy.
 Credit: Christopher Gutiérrez, Jon Wyrick, CNST/NIST

 First, the team confined the electrons to occupy certain orbits and energy levels.
 To keep the electrons penned in, team member Daniel Walkup created a quantum version of an electric fence by using ionized impurities in the insulating layer beneath the graphene.
-This enabled a scanning tunneling microscope at NIST's nanotechnology user facility, the Center for Nanoscale Science and Technology, to probe the quantum and Berry phase of the confined electrons.
+This enabled a scanning tunneling microscope at NIST's nanotechnology user facility, the Center for Nanoscale Science and Technology, to probe the quantum energy levels and Berry phase of the confined electrons.

 The team then applied a weak magnetic field directed into the graphene sheet.
 For electrons moving in the clockwise direction, the magnetic field created tighter, more compact orbits.
 But for electrons moving in counterclockwise orbits, the magnetic field had the opposite effect, pulling the electrons into wider orbits.
 At a critical magnetic field strength, the field acted as a Berry phase switch.
 It twisted the counterclockwise orbits of the electrons, causing the charged particles to execute clockwise pirouettes near the boundary of the electric fence.